erictavares32/vpnflix/README.md

 ---

-## 🌍 Try the App: VPNflix Streaming Comparison Tool
+## 🌍 Try the App: Vpnflixonline Streaming Comparison Tool

-Our **VPNflix app** allows you to explore and compare available content from **global streaming platforms**. **Quickly search** for movies, TV shows, and discover which streaming services have your favorites.
+Our **Vpnflixonline app** allows you to explore and compare available content from **global streaming platforms**. **Quickly search** for movies, TV shows, and discover which streaming services have your favorites.

 - **Access more content**: See what’s available in other countries with a **VPN**.
 - **Unblock Netflix and Hulu**: Know exactly what’s streaming in each country.